#FosteringTrowbridge campaign launches to help find 25 new foster carers for the Trowbridge area

 Fostering team officers will also be available for drop-in chats at these venues and dates:

-- The Weavers Market, Trowbridge Town Hall, Saturday 10 July 10am - 3pm
+- The Weavers Market, Trowbridge Town Hall, Saturday 10 July 10am to 3pm

-- The Community Hub The Shires on 14 and 28 July from 10am - 2pm
+- The Community Hub The Shires on 14 and 28 July from 10am to 2pm

-There will also be an information session for local businesses on 21 July and an information session for all on Wednesday 28 July at 7:30pm on this link https://bit.ly/3h3gLI3.
+There will also be an information session for local businesses on 21 July and an information session for all on Wednesday 28 July at 7:30pm where you can join the fostering information session online.

 Cllr Laura Mayes, Cabinet Member for Children's Services said: "We are so fortunate to have people who provide a warm, loving home for our children in care, however we still need more.
 When you foster for Wiltshire Council you're ensuring a child can stay local, ideally can still attend their own school and are closer to home.
 We know there will be people out there thinking they want to know more and I would encourage them to drop into one of the sessions, or give us a call, and we can provide more information and help people on that road to making a difference to one of our local children.